Internalized sexism: Language and communication

 There are significant differences in language use between genders.
 Language can also act as a moderator of the maintenance of power imbalance between groups.
 Derogation and criticism perpetuate social stigma, which then become internalized by those affected.
 They become critical of themselves and members of their own gender or diminish their own voices.
 This is known as horizontal oppression, influenced by systematic invalidation and internal dynamics of internalized sexism.

 Combating internalized sexism

 Research on interventions and techniques which effectively combat internalized sexism is scarce despite the ubiquity of this phenomenon.
 However, raising awareness of internalized sexism and the mechanisms behind it enables women to recognize and impede their own internalized sexism.
 For instance, this awareness may discourage women from participating in derogation of fellow women and encourage them to support other women rather than treat them as competitors.
 Learning about internalized sexism can therefore empower and support women throughout their everyday lives.

+A few other ways to combat internalized sexism is: